coveo/search-ui/README.md

 ## Build

-You should have node 6.9.1 (or later) installed to build this project.
+You should have node 9.5.0 (or later) installed to build this project.

-    npm install -g gulp
+    npm install -g yarn
+    yarn global add gulp
-    npm install
+    yarn install
     gulp

 ## Important Gulp Tasks